89% automation of financial consumer protection interactions in the Philippines

 About Proto

-Proto is a leading provider of local and secure AI solutions for emerging markets.
-The company is trusted by governments and regulated industries to power inclusive interactions for usecases such as transaction support, citizen engagement, and anti-scam centres.
-Proto’s clients include central banks, remittance services, and hospitals protected with the company’s SOC2, ISO27001, and HIPAA security compliance.
-Proto’s proprietary natural language engine delivers understanding for local and mixed languages across underserved populations – beyond the capabilities of large language models.
+Proto deploys inclusive AI infrastructure in emerging markets.
+The company is trusted by governments and enterprises to automate workflows for anti-scam centres, patient experience, and other mission-critical usecases.
+Proto’s clients include central banks, remittance services, and hospitals protected with the company’s SOC2, ISO27001, GDPR, and HIPAA compliance.
+Proto’s text and voice AI datasets power high performance for local languages beyond the limits of large language models.
 Headquartered in Canada, Proto operates from regional offices in the Philippines and Rwanda.